For senior executives, newly promoted leaders, and founders

 Executive coaching

 Most leaders I work with arrive at a threshold.
 A new role, a wider remit, a team inherited from someone else, a strategy that asks them to lead differently than the one before.
-At those moments, a different kind of questions surfaces.
+At those moments, a different kind of question surfaces.

 Who am I becoming in this role, and is that the leader I want to be?